 Culture and Community

 Inspired by the community’s history and natural beauty, artists and artisans have made Warsaw their home.
-From the Wagon Wheel Theatre and its “theatre in the round” to the Hallmark Ornament Museum and its collection of over 5,000 beautiful ornaments, Warsaw is a place for enrichment and exploration.
+From the Wagon Wheel Center for the Arts and its “theatre in the round” to the art galleries in the city, Warsaw is a place for enrichment and exploration.
+Also considered the Orthopaedic Capital of the World, some of the largest manufacturers of Orthopaedics in the World are headquartered here, and offer tours.

 Warsaw was named one of the Best Small Cities to Raise a Family by Forbes Magazine, and the City of Lakes welcomes you and your family to stay and play.